-- Market Slow Down - Even when markets reopen post lockdown there is an unexpected slow down in cash flow.
-This is largely due to extreme uncertainties with regard to demand for MSMEs products and always a question arises that will they able to cope up with new demand and supply?
+- Market Slow Down - Even when markets reopen post-lockdown, unexpected cash flow slows down.
+This is largely due to extreme uncertainties about the demand for MSMEs products, and always a question arises whether they will be able to cope with new demand and supply.

-- Manpower -Manpower also becomes constraint with MSMEs indicating that 30 to 70 percent of their pre-COVID-19 workforce may have migrated back to their hometowns due to uncertainties and loss of income during the lockdown due to sudden closure of industry.
-It always a challenge to convince staff to return or to hire new staff, and the staff turnover is expected to impact negatively on productivity and quality, adding further to financial concerns when manufacturers are again planning to open the industry.
+- Manpower -Manpower also becomes a constraint, with MSMEs indicating that 30 to 70 percent of their pre-COVID-19 workforce may have migrated back to their hometowns due to uncertainties and loss of income during the lockdown due to the sudden closure of industry.
+It is always a challenge to convince staff to return or hire new staff, and the staff turnover is expected to negatively impact productivity and quality, adding further to financial concerns when manufacturers are again planning to open the industry.

-- Machinery and Raw Materials - Small and Large manufacturing units will have to undertake outstanding maintenance and service and clean out wasted stocks to resume operations with full capacity
+- Machinery and Raw Materials - Small and Large manufacturing units will have to undertake outstanding maintenance and service and clean out wasted stocks to resume operations at full capacity.

 - Supply and Demand Breakdown - Ensuring timely supplies of essential goods and raw materials without price hikes is a huge matter of concern.
 Those small units that are critically dependent on specialized parts from other states or from abroad express concerns about their vulnerability to supply shortages

 - While manufacturing organizations are continuously working towards keeping their workers safe in this second covid wave, along with dealing with increased uncertainties and keeping productivity at its best possible, it would be better if we should be get prepared once this deadly virus leaves us.